Privacy Policy

 - Access status (file transferred, file not found, etc.)

-- Web browser used and operating system used
+- web browser and operating system used

 - amount of data transferred

-This data will not be merged with other data sources.
-Processing is carried out in accordance with Article 6 Paragraph 1 Letter f of the GDPR based on our legitimate interest in improving the stability and functionality of our website.
+This data will not be combined with other data sources.
+Processing is carried out in accordance with Article 6(1)(f) GDPR on the basis of our legitimate interest in improving the stability and functionality of our website.

 Cookies

-By using session cookies, the person responsible can provide the users of this website with a user-friendly service that would not be possible without the setting of cookies.
-Without consent, we only use technically necessary cookies on the legal basis of legitimate interest in accordance with Article 6 (1) (f) GDPR.
+By using session cookies, the data controller can provide users of this website with a user-friendly service that would not be possible without setting cookies.
+Without consent, we only use technically necessary cookies on the legal basis of legitimate interest pursuant to Art.
+6 para.
+1 lit. f GDPR.

-We only use personal cookies to improve our website or for marketing/advertising purposes with your consent.
-During your first visit, you can voluntarily agree to the tracking or analysis via the cookie banner that appears.
-If necessary, your data will be passed on to partners or third-party providers.
-These cookies will only be stored if you explicitly agree to this; the legal basis is then your consent in accordance with Art.
-6 Para.
-1 lit. a GDPR.
+We only use personalized cookies to improve our website or for marketing/advertising purposes with your consent.
+On your first visit, you can voluntarily consent to tracking and analysis via the displayed cookie banner.
+Your data may be shared with partners or third-party providers.
+These cookies will only be stored if you explicitly consent; the legal basis for this is your consent in accordance with Article 6(1)(a) GDPR.

 Security